List of roads in Metro Manila: Radial roads

 There are ten radial roads that serves the purpose of conveying traffic in and out of the city of Manila to the surrounding cities of the metropolis and to the provinces, numbered in a counter clockwise pattern.
-All radial roads starts at Kilometer Zero, demarked by a marble marcos across the Rizal Monument in Rizal Park along Roxas Boulevard.
+All radial roads starts at Kilometer Zero, demarked by a marble marker across from the Rizal Monument in Rizal Park along Roxas Boulevard.

 Circumferential roads

 There are six circumferential roads around the City of Manila that acts as beltways for the city.
-The first two runs inside the Manila city proper, while the next three runs outside the City of Manila.
-Another circumferential road, the C-6, will run outside Metro Manila and is under construction.
+The first two runs inside the City of Manila, while the next three runs outside the City of Manila.
+All are beltways around Intramuros.

 Highway network

 The radial and circumferential road numbers are being supplanted by a new highway number system, which the Department of Public Works and Highways have laid out in 2014.
 The new system classifies the national roads or highways as national primary roads, national secondary roads, and national tertiary roads.
 Primary national roads are numbered with one to two-digit numbers.
 Secondary national roads are assigned three-digit numbers, with the first digit being the number of the principal national road of the region.
 Secondary national roads around Manila mostly connect to N1 and are numbered with 100-series numbers.